What is ambulatory phlebectomy?

 There can also be blistering or bruising, or telangiectatic matting — reddish or purplish splotches of tiny new veins that can look like a bruise.

 There may also be some local numbness in small patches.
-And with any vein treatment, varicose veins can eventually recur, especially if the same factors causing them remain unchanged after treatment.
+And with any vein treatment, varicose veins may eventually recur, especially if the underlying health factors that caused them are not addressed.

 Is ambulatory phlebectomy approved in the U.S.?